-Top things to do in Singapore with kids
+Singapore with kids

 For a small place, Singapore has a lot of activities for families.
 Cutting edge horticulture of gargantuan proportions make for real-life James and the Giant Peach style adventure at the Botanical Gardens.
 Reached by the air conditioned MRT (get off at the stop aptly named ‘Botanic Gardens’) a whole day is easily whiled away gathering and identifying dropped seeds, leaves and fruits.
 At the far eastern edge of the 183 acres of verdant intrigue lies Jacob Ballas’ Children’s Garden, home to several play areas and water fountains.
 These were a huge hit with the sweaty children.
 Take lots of water.

 You can’t avoid a bit of trinket shopping in a city as colourful as Singapore, even on a budget, and both Temple Street in Chinatown and the Serangoon Road in Little India offered the smalls’ top finds of bhindis and a lucky gold cat.
 Haji Lane, Arab Street and Cluny Court have some great indie labels for adults and children.

 Whichever side of the ethical fence you sit on, it’s hard not to be impressed by Singapore Zoo, of 2008 tiger-attacks-cleaner fame.
 With enormous, quasi-open enclosures, it’s revelatory in terms of animal interaction and habitat authenticity.
 The kids’ favourites were the boat ride, enormous false gavial, Asian elephants and Bornean Orangutans.
 The water slides were essential for a midday cool off, and since it’s a bit of a MRT and bus ride north of town, we squeezed in the adjacent river safari into the same day.